dgarmank/GCD_CourseProject/README.md

 3.	data.frame `tidy_dataset` contains the mean of all measurement columns from the large concatenated data.frame, per subject and per activity.
-It contains 30*6=180 rows representing the subjects and their activities, each row containing the 561 measurement columns.
+It contains 30*6=180 rows representing the subjects and their activities, each row containing 3 subject attributes and 561 measurement columns.
 4.	file `tidy_dataset.csv` is created, approximately 1.8 megabytes.
 Use the following R code snippet to read it.